gghbernardes-coder/data-portfolio/README.md

-# Data Engineering Portfolio — gghbernardes-coder
+# Data Engineering & Web Scraping Portfolio — gghbernardes-coder

 Welcome to my data portfolio 👋
 I am a professional with **6+ years of experience in SQL (Oracle, Teradata)**, **ETL (PowerCenter)**, and data automation.
-This repository showcases practical examples of **ETL, SQL, and Python** projects that I typically deliver to freelance clients.
+This repository showcases practical examples of **ETL, SQL, Web Scraping, and Python** projects that I typically deliver to freelance clients.

 ---